-The distribution of lost time claims among the industry sectors remained fairly consistent over the past 10 years.
-Over the same period, most sectors experienced significant decreases in the number of allowed lost time claims with the largest decreases in the primary metals, pulp and paper, and automotive sectors.
+The distribution of lost-time claims among the industry sectors remained fairly consistent over the past 10 years.
+Over the same period, most sectors experienced significant decreases in the number of allowed lost-time claims with the largest decreases in the pulp & paper, automotive and primary metals sectors.

-The services, manufacturing, health care, construction, and transportation sectors account for 85 per cent of all Schedule 1 lost time claims in 2016.
-All of these industry sectors had an increase in allowed lost time claims compared with 2015.
-Services and manufacturing had the largest increases in allowed lost time claims at 13 per cent per cent each.
+The services, manufacturing, health care, construction, and transportation sectors account for 83 per cent of all Schedule 1 lost-time claims in 2017, however the industries with the largest increase in allowed lost-time claims were primary metals, municipal and mining when compared with 2016 at 42 per cent, 20 per cent and 18 per cent, respectively.

-In 2016, the number of allowed lost time claims in all sectors increased over that of the previous year except for the mining sector which showed a decrease of 7 per cent.
+In 2017, the number of allowed lost-time claims in all sectors increased over that of the previous year except for the automotive, electrical and pulp & paper which each showed a decrease of two per cent or less.

-To calculate the lost time injury (LTI) rate, we look at the number of allowed lost time claims and the total number of workers employed to show the number of lost time claims per 100 workers.
-All 16 industry sectors experienced LTI rate reductions when compared with 2007.
+To calculate the lost-time injury rate, we look at the number of allowed lost-time claims and the total number of people employed to show the number of lost-time claims per 100 employees.
+All 16 industry sectors experienced lost-time injury rate reductions when compared with 2008.

-Overall in 2016, seven industry sectors had an LTI rate above the Schedule 1 rate and nine had an LTI rate below, with agriculture being the highest and education being the lowest.
+Overall in 2017, seven industry sectors had a lost-time injury rate above the Schedule 1 rate and nine had a lost-time injury rate below, with agriculture being the highest and education being the lowest.